storybookjs/react-native/CONTRIBUTING.md

 Since react-native by default doesn't support sym links we can't easily link the project like you might with web projects.

-No good solution for this currently however if you know an easy way to get symlinking working for react native + metro please open and issue explaining your suggestion.
+No good solution for this currently however if you know an easy way to get symlinking working for react native + metro please open and issue explain your suggestion.

 # Pull Requests